 Assistant Professor of Graphic Design

-Her research interests include creating new design frameworks by developing, executing, and analyzing social innovations to impact change.
-She has been published and invited as a keynote speaker internationally focused on her work with Operation Compass and Racism Untaught.
-She has also been featured on media including: the Dallas affiliate for NBC, National Public Radio (NPR) shows Texas Standard, Illinois News Rooms, All Things Considered, and Sirius Radio.
-She received her BFA in Visual Communications and Design from Purdue University in 2000 and her MFA in Design Research from the University of North Texas in 2015.
+Mercer has been published and invited as a keynote speaker internationally.
+She has also been featured on several media outlets, including the Dallas affiliate for NBC and the National Public Radio (NPR) shows Texas Standard, Illinois News Rooms, All Things Considered, and Sirius Radio She received her BFA in Visual Communications and Design from Purdue University and her MFA in Design Research from the University of North Texas.